houndci/hound/CONTRIBUTING.md

 Linter jobs are created with the following arguments:

+* `commit_sha` - The git commit SHA of the code snippet.
+This should be passed through to the outbound queue.
 * `config` - The configuration for the linter.
 This will be linter specific.
 * `content` - The source code to check for violations.
 * `filename` - The name of the source file for the code snippet.
 This should be passed through to the outbound queue.
+* `linter_name` - A string that identifies which linter is assigned to this linter job.
+This must be passed through to the outbound queue unmodified.
-* `commit_sha` - The git commit SHA of the code snippet.
+* `patch` - The patch content from GitHub for the file being reviewed.
 This should be passed through to the outbound queue.
 * `pull_request_number` - The GitHub pull request number.
-This should be passed through to the outbound queue.
-* `patch` - The patch content from GitHub for the file being reviewed.
 This should be passed through to the outbound queue.

 Once linting is complete, resulting violations should be posted to the outbound "CompletedFileReviewJob" queue: